 If this sounds like something that you shouldn’t do at your age, take a moment to learn more about this form of exercise.
 Your body is more powerful than you may give it credit for right now, and there are safe ways to benefit from plyometrics at most ages.

 The word 'plyometric' literally means 'more length.'
 A plyometric exercise requires a burst of energy that pushes your body to the maximum for a brief period of time.
 Your muscles must lengthen and then contract, propelling your body upward and outward with great force.
 Imagine squatting, leaping up with as much power and speed as possible, then controlling every muscle for a gentle landing.

 If you have ever watched a basketball player leaping upward toward the hoop, you have seen plyometrics in action.
 Summoning the force necessary to push from the ground and into the air requires great skill and practice.

 But, what if you aren’t a basketball player?
 What's in it for you?
-Plyometric training can help you improve in many things, such as running and speed walking, cleaning the house, or swimming.
+Plyometric training can help you improve in many areas, such as running and speed walking, cleaning the house, or swimming.

 There are a few rules for plyometric training for teenagers or older adults:

 These tips actually apply to any type of exercise that is new to you, so don’t believe this may be too risky for you.
-Since plyometric exercises are intense, it’s important to work with a professional rather than learning this type of exercise on your own.
+Since plyometrics exercises are intense, work with a professional rather than learning this type of exercise on your own.

 Plyometric exercises increase bone strength, so they are good for anyone at any age.